-and servery service are a Cash balances held in banks and revolving funds are insured up to \$250,000 per institution by the Federal Depository Insurance Corporation ("FDIC").
+Cash balances held in banks and revolving funds are insured up to \$250,000 per institution by the Federal Depository Insurance Corporation ("FDIC").
 All cash held by the financial institutions is fully insured or collateralized, except the amount that exceeds the maximum insured levels of the FDIC.

-in the District pools cash from all sources, and invests these funds in the County of The state of Sonoma-Treasury investment pool for the purpose of increasing income through investment activities.
+The District pools cash from all sources and invests these funds in the County of Sonoma Treasury investment pool for the purpose of increasing income through investment activities.

-Since the adjustment to market value, as required by accounting procedures generally I was a statements of the states, is not material to the financial statements of the District, all investments are carried at cost.
+Since the adjustment to market value, as required by accounting procedures generally accepted in the United States, is not material to the financial statements of the District, all investments are carried at cost.